 After using the Tamron 35-150mm f/2-2.8 on both my Sony a7iii and Sony a1 for everything from product shoots to lifestyle sessions, I can confidently say this lens has changed the way I work.
 It’s sharp, fast, surprisingly versatile—and probably one of the best zooms I’ve ever owned.
 It rarely comes off whichever body I’m shooting with, and it even retired three other Tamron lenses in my kit.
 On this page, I’ll break down my real-world thoughts on the Tamron 35-150mm, share actual sample images from paid client work and personal projects, and explain who this lens is for.

 I didn’t expect the Tamron 35-150mm to replace half my gear, but here we are.
 After one week of using it on a client shoot, I left my 28-75 and 70-180 at home.
 The range, the sharpness, the bokeh, it just worked.
-Doesn’t matter if I’m shooting food, product details, or portraits, this lens keeps does it all.
+Doesn’t matter if I’m shooting food, product details, or portraits, this lens does it all.
 It’s made my process faster and more fun.
 If you're looking for a lens that punches way above its price tag, this might be the one.

 Photos shot with the Tamron 35-150mm

-All images below were captured between 35mm and 150mm on the Sony a1 or Sony a7iii using natural light, edited in Adobe Lightroom.
+All images below were photographed between 35mm and 150mm on the Sony a1 or Sony a7iii using natural light, edited in Adobe Lightroom.
 These include food, product, and lifestyle shoots from real client work.

 If you want more in depth look at the Tamron 35-150mm, I’ve written a full blog post on how this lens performs across different shoots.
 You can find that here.